michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - v: treat skins and hides with tannic acid so as to convert them into leather
 - n: ratio of the opposite to the adjacent side of a right-angled triangle
 ### Family
-tan: tanned, tanner, tannery, tanning, tannish, tans+;tanned: untanned;tanner: tanners;tannery: tanneries;tanning: tannings
+- tan: tanned, tanner, tannery, tanning, tannish, tans+
+- tanned: untanned
+- tanner: tanners
+- tannery: tanneries
+- tanning: tannings
 ### Examples
 - That fake tan stuff only started showing up in the past few years.
 - Food writer Tan Vinh shared his very favorite pho spots in and around Seattle, and offered some instruction while he was at it.